 The ADS will seek to sign agreements with granting agencies that support humanities research, to encourage or mandate funding recipients to deposit their datasets.
 The ADS will seek to strike and sign such agreements with funding agencies that support research on the historic environment and related disciplines.
 The ADS will also seek to strike and sign such agreements with granting agencies that fund research exclusively or primarily in archaeology.
-The ADS will continue to work closely with national heritage agencies and maintains a close working relationship with English Heritage.
-A list of the ADS current partnerships can be found here.
+The ADS will continue to work closely with all UK national heritage agencies.
+A list of the ADS current partnerships can be found on our partnerships page.